fat-fuzzy/rocks/apps/doc/src/assets/usages/000+monorepo.md

 ## Packages Overview

-The repository is organized into three workspaces (these are top-level directories in the repository):
+The repository is organized into 2 workspaces (these are top-level directories in the repository):

 - **apps** : contains client facing code, organized by project.
 It contains **apps/doc** which is this site!
-- **infra** : contains infrastructure code.
-This is WIP and in private repos for the moment
 - **packages** : contains UI, web graphics, logic and experiments libraries, as well as common config

 You can learn more about individual packages in the [Packages](/doc/usage/packages) section.